 Incorrect Ways to Perform

 So, doing this without prior preparation will only land you in trouble.
-Instead, try to add different exercises to your regimen and gradually build up your way to this exercise.
-When you feel you can handle this type of demanding movement, only then do the iron cross exercise.
+Instead, add different exercises to your regimen and gradually build your way to this exercise.
+Then, when you feel you can handle this demanding movement, only do the iron cross exercise.

-Also, this will lead to injuries which will eventually slow down your progress.
+Also, this will lead to injuries, eventually slowing down your progress.
 Make sure you give yourself enough recovery time to heal your muscles.
 Otherwise, you will only make the strain worse.